cisagov/skeleton-golang-package/README.md

 [GitHub Actions](https://github.com/features/actions) configurations
 appropriate for the major languages that we use.

-In many cases you will instead want to use one of the more specific skeleton projects derived from this one.

 ## Installation ##

 To install the example package, use `go build`: